masagrator/FPSLocker/README.md

 - `Interval Mode` - It's used by NVN API to set the limiter to either 30 FPS (2) or 60 FPS (1) (sporadically to 20 FPS (3) and 15 FPS (4)).
 - `Custom FPS Target` - It's used to lock the game to a certain FPS.
 If the game is using engine proprietary FPS locks, it may not be able to unlock more than 30 FPS without additional patches.
 - `FPS` - It shows how many frames have passed in the last second for the currently running game.
 This is to confirm that the lock is working as expected.
-- `Patch file doesn't exist.` - It shows up when FPSLocker to properly work in this specific game and version it needs FPSLocker patch, but you don't have one.
-Read `tl;dr` how to get config and convert it to patch.
+- `Patch file doesn't exist.` - It shows up when overlay is 100% sure that for FPSLocker to properly work in this specific game and version it needs FPSLocker patch, but you don't have one.
+Read `tl;dr` how to get config and convert it to patch (though config may not exist for your game generally or for specific game's version you are using).
 - `Increase/Decrease FPS target` - Shows up only in handheld mode.
 Change FPS Target by 5.
 Minimum is 15 FPS, max is 60 FPS.
 - `Change FPS target` - Shows up only in docked mode.
 Shows up table with different FPS values, from 15 to 60 by default with possibility of expanding to 120 FPS.
 - `Disable custom FPS target` - Removes FPS Target.
 Since we cannot predict what interval mode is expected at this point, it is in user's discretion to manipulate FPS to bring back correct interval before disabling FPS target.